Deinacrida fallai: Phylogenetics

 Deinacrida fallai form a monophyletic clade with two other northern arboreal wētā species: D. heteracantha and D. mahoenui.
 This is from phylogenetic analysis of their genetic and morphological characters.
 Males have 21 chromosomes, females 22 but their genome is relatively large, measuring 8.5Gbp for males and 11Gbp for females.
 The sex difference is due to male wētā having a single X chromosome, while females have a pair of large X chromosomes.

 Threats

 There is currently no evidence of distribution or abundance decline, however they are preyed upon by a wide range of species.
-Indigenous predators include lizards, birds and tuataras.
-Remains of D. fallai have been found in the Harrier (Circus approximans), which is diurnal, indicating that D. fallai are accessible during the day and the harrier hawk is a main daytime predator.
+Indigenous predators include lizards, birds and tuatara.
+Remains of D. fallai have been found in the Swamp Harrier (Circus approximans), which is diurnal, indicating that D. fallai are accessible during the day and the harrier hawk is a main daytime predator.
 Although these predators do not seem to threaten the populations, special care must be taken to ensure any future introduction of insectivorous animals do not negatively impact the viability of D. fallai populations.